 - Any corrugated cardboard (this is the thick cardboard made of two flat layers and a sandwiched spacing layer, e.g. packing boxes)

 - Any cardboard that has been contaminated with food (e.g. pizza boxes)

 - Any other corrugated item, like corrugated plastic

 With the hustle and bustle of finishing up the semester, moving out can be a hectic process of trying to fit a year’s worth of stuff into cars, suitcases, and storage.
 For all the stuff that doesn’t fit, Vanderbilt’s Earth Friendly Move Out provides opportunities to keep a large volume of material out of the landfill while helping others at the same time.

 OHARE will have donation locations set up across campus benefiting a variety of non-profit charities.
 You can donate many items, including old textbooks, at any of these locations or post them on Vandy FreeSwap!

 In addition to donating, there are many convenient locations for recycling common items on campus.

 - Electronics: Personally-owned unusable or broken electronics, computers, and appliances may be dropped off in the specially designated areas outside of residence halls during move out.
 Be sure to erase or destroy any personal data!
-Any VU-owned computers, electronics, or appliances must follow the electronics disposal directions found here.
+Any VU-owned computers, electronics, or appliances must follow the electronics disposal directions found in the specialized recycling section below.
 These cannot be placed in the temporary drop-off sites.

 - Batteries, ink/toner cartridges, CFL bulbs, and pens/mechanical pencils: Recycling is available year-round at various locations across campus.
 See a map of these recycling locations here.